Jacques Guinaudeau tells pickers where to pick Merlot in the vineyard - Château Lafleur in September 2004

 Weather conditions

-You didn't see many happy faces around among winegrowers in August, only growing concern about the development of the vintage.
+You didn't see many happy faces among winegrowers in August, only growing concern about the development of the vintage.
 Some winegrowers started to fear the worst and did compare 2004 to 1992 or 1993, two relatively weak Bordeaux vintages.

-Harvest of "white" grapes began already on the 6th September at Haut Brion with Sauvignon Blanc.
+Harvest of "white" grapes began on the 6th of September at Haut Brion with Sauvignon Blanc.
 Haut Brion and sister-château La Mission Haut Brion/Laville Haut Brion are always at least one week ahead with harvesting compared to others.
-The explanation is the higher temperature (2-3°C) in the vineyard of these châteaux, compared to other places in Péssac-Léognan.
+The explanation is the higher temperature (2-3°C) in the vineyard of these châteaux compared to other places in Péssac-Léognan.

 Simple remedies are used at Le Pin, one of the world's most expensive wines - please notice the red bicycle spender to hold pipe fast and the digital thermometer outside the vat.